 Enjoy the holiday feast but keep these tips in mind:

 - Don’s add sugar where you don’t need it.
 For example, forgo the extra marshmallows on the already naturally sweet Sweet potatoes.
 Try using fresh green beans instead of canned vegetables that have so much added sugar or salt.
 Most fruits are naturally sweet, trying adding spices like cinnamon to our apple or pumpkin pie and getting rid of some of the added sugar.

 - Eat all the turkey you want.
 Turkey is rich in protein and an excellent source of many vitamins and minerals like phosphorus which is actually really good for tooth development.

 - Try baked pumpkins with cinnamon and a little bit of butter.
 Or add pumpkin seeds to your dishes.
-Pumpkin is full of Vitamin A, Vitamin C, Magnesium, fiber and Zinc.
-All these are your mouth’s best friends because they promote flow of saliva, maintain a good immune system, create strong enamel, and promote gum healing.
+Pumpkin is full of Vitamin A, Vitamin C, Magnesium, fiber, and Zinc.
+All these are your mouth’s best friends because they promote the flow of saliva, maintain a good immune system, create strong enamel, and promote gum healing.

 - Fresh Cranberries please!
 Cranberries can reduce the damage caused by cavity-causing bacteria because they disturb the glucan forming and sticking process.
 So don’t take away this benefit by using a can of sugary cranberry.
 Use Fresh ones.